lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/06-Medium-copycat/README.md

 ## Specs

-A Medium article looks [like this one](https://medium.com/le-wagon/web-design-for-engineers-2da68b62904f#.gjx5v834t) (upvote it!!!).
+A Medium article looks [like this one](https://medium.com/le-wagon/from-bootstrapping-to-building-a-brand-that-scales-26b0eda92ddb) (upvote it!!!).
 We are going to code [a simplified version](https://lewagon.github.io/medium-copycat/).

-Before you get started with the code, analyze the structure of the page and think about the different elements that make up the page, and start to think about the different classes you will need:
+Before you get started with the code, analyze the structure of the page and think about the different elements that make up the page.
+Think about the different classes you will need, and even better draw html structure on paper (it will help you code it).
+These are the elements we will need:
 - A banner with a background image, containing a title and description
 - A centered container (with left/right automatic margin) for the article's content
 - Inside this container: headers, paragraphs and links